 All spaces are equipped with sound systems, wifi and data projectors.
-Three studios have sprung floors.
+Two studios have sprung floors.

 Water Coolers with chilled and filtered water are available in both main buildings - please bring a water bottle as we do not use plastic cups.

 More details on rehearsal spaces can be found below:

 Outside University term-time, and some weekends and evenings, the Drama Department studios and seminar rooms can be booked for external and internal one-off events.

 The various spaces at Thornlea provide a high-quality conference environment for small events up to 50 delegates.

 Larger groups can be accommodated at the Roborough Studios.

 All spaces used for conferences will (by default) have the following equipment: